gjermundgaraba/bjaanes.github.io/_posts/2016-01-10-smart-home-series-part-3-getting-some-momentum.md

 The big next step is obviously to get my Arduino to somehow send MQTT messages based on information from one of my sensors.

-After that it&#8217;s all programming, testing and tweaking.
+After that it's all programming, testing and tweaking.
 Look out for more updates!

 <div class="addtoany_share_save_container addtoany_content_bottom">
   <div class="a2a_kit a2a_kit_size_32 addtoany_list a2a_target" id="wpa2a_57">